-For those receiving particularly large gifts, however, the lasting intergenerational legacy of bequests looks somewhat different.
-Among recipients of inheritances or intervivos transfers (ever received, 3 percent growth) in excess of \$300,000, the share planning to leave a sizeable estate rises to 50 percent, compared with just 22 percent among those receiving transfers of less than \$25,000 (Table 19, Panel A).
-Recipients of small intergenerational transfers are equally likely to plan to leave an estate as those who have received nothing in the way of inheritance or inter vivos.
-The median private wealth of those recipients (aged 65 and older) of large transfers who plan on leaving a sizeable estate is \$1.9 million, compared with just \$413,000 for the recipients of large transfers that don't plan to leave an estate (Panel B).
+For those families receiving particularly large gifts, however, the lasting intergenerational legacy of bequests looks somewhat different.
+Among recipients of inheritances or inter vivos transfers (ever received, 3 percent growth) in excess of \$300,000, the share planning to leave a sizeable estate rises to 50 percent, compared with just 22 percent among those receiving transfers of less than \$25,000 (Table 19, Panel A).
+Recipients of small intergenerational transfers are equally likely to plan to leave an estate as those who have received nothing in the way of inheritance or inter vivos transfers.
+The median private wealth of recipients (aged 65 and older) of large transfers who plan to leave a sizeable estate is \$1.9 million, compared with just \$413,000 for the recipients of large transfers who don't plan to leave an estate (Panel B).